Area view of Atlanta

 Are you looking for a neighborhood that has it all – bars, restaurants, green spaces, and different accommodation options?
 Midtown and Buckhead Village have all of these and more.

-Midtown, also known as “Heart of the Arts,” is an ideal spot if you want to spend days strolling around Piedmont park, or visiting museums.
+Midtown, also known as “Heart of the Arts,” is an ideal spot if you want to spend days strolling around Piedmont Park or visiting museums.
 Down the Peachtree street, you can find the High Museum of Art and a historic Fox Theater that hosts over 250 performances every year.
 What makes the location cool is a palette of different cultural festivals that happen throughout the year, as well as a line of some of the best restaurants in Atlanta.
-From The Varsity drive-in to upscale southern food at Empire State South, there is something for everyone here; all you have to do is take a walk along the vibrant Peachtree street, and you will find what you need.
+From The Varsity drive-in to upscale southern food at Empire State South, there is something for everyone here; all you have to do is take a walk along the vibrant Peachtree Street, and you will find what you need.

 In Case You Were Wondering Where Do Hipsters Live in Atlanta…